-A Prototype is like a Product blueprint, useful for helping you add a group of similar new products to your store more quickly.
-The general procedure is that you create a Prototype which is associated with certain Option Types and Properties; then you create products based on that Prototype, and only need to fill in the values for those Option Types and Properties.
+A Prototype is like a Product blueprint; it’s useful for helping you add a group of similar new products to your store more quickly.
+The general procedure is that you create a Prototype which is associated with certain Option Types and Properties; you then create products based on that Prototype, and only need to fill in the values for those Option Types and Properties.

 Imagine that you’ve just received a new shipment of picture frames from your supplier.
 Your new stock encompasses a variety of brands, sizes, colors, and materials, but they are all basically the same type of product.
 This is a prime use case for prototypes.

 To create a prototype, go to the Admin Interface and click “Products”, then “Prototypes”.
 Click the “New Prototype” button.

 Input a value for the “Name” field (such as “Picture Frames”), and choose the properties and options you want to associate with this type of product.

 Click the “Create” button.
 You should now see your new prototype in the “Prototypes” list.

 To create a new product based on the new prototype, click “Products” from the Admin Interface, then click the “New Product” button.
 Select “Picture Frames” from the “Prototypes” drop-down menu.

 When you do so, the Spree system shows you values for both of the Option Types you entered, so that it can automatically create Product Variants for you for each of them.